Dictionary » Positive Words » Selective – Meaning, Definition, Synonyms and Antonyms

 Selective – Meaning, Definition, Synonyms and Antonyms

-The word Selective (Adjective) refers to the act of choosing carefully from among a variety of options, often based on specific criteria.
+The word Selective (adjective) means choosing carefully from options—typically including only certain choices and excluding others based on specific criteria.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Selective correctly in sentences.

 Selective Explained in Depth